 When flows stabilize, fish will find feeding lies again, and fishing will resume partially...however, do not expect as productive fishing as you saw with winter flows (sub-100cfs).

 Our guides have done very well focusing on specific patterns within the midge lifecycle, and covering structure methodically.
 Expect strong focus on sub surface midge lifecycle activity in the morning and some potentially pupation and adult activity in the mid afternoons.
 With consistent weather over the course of the next 10 days, we expect some very productive days!
 Do keep in mind that the state is working on the pipeline project to Colorado Springs, which could affect water quality in the future.
-To this point, the project has not been a disturbance and has been relatively contained, however sometime in February or March we may see some off color water.
+To this point, the project has not been a major disturbance and has been relatively contained, however we have had a handful of days with off-color water in the afternoons.
 We hold the oldest permit on the Arkansas Tailwater...ready to learn the ropes?
 Call Us Toll Free (888) 994-6743 to book your guide today!

 Above Pueblo Flowrate: 402 CFS